OAlm/software_engineering_2014_template/3_use_cases.md

 ### This will be the third chapter, describing Use cases

-* Define the user groups / actors
+#User Group
+* Teacher
+* Student
+* University staff -Coordinators

-* Use case diagram showing the actors and primary use cases
+#Use case diagram showing the actors and primary use cases

 * Main use cases described more in detail, based on a template
   * a template: initial state, normal flow, end state
   * a template also tells how a use case can fail